leafo/moonscript-site/index.md

 ### Windows Binaries

-Procompiled Windows binaries are available to avoid the trouble of compiling:
+Precompiled Windows binaries are available to avoid the trouble of compiling:
 <http://moonscript.org/bin/moonscript-0.2.4.zip>

 Extract the contents into your `PATH`.